Phase One: Avengers Assembled

 It was also confirmed that Sony's Spider-Man franchise would be incorporated into the MCU beginning with Spider-Man appearing in Civil War.

-During Phase Three, Daredevil and A.K.A.
-Jessica Jones will be followed with Luke Cage and Iron Fist, leading up to a miniseries based on the Defenders.
+During Phase Three, Daredevil and Jessica Jones will be followed with Luke Cage and Iron Fist, leading up to a miniseries based on the Defenders.

 In April 2014, Kevin Feige and Marvel announced they had films and storylines planned out through 2028.